Vitaopb/MasterClass-Exercises-Nodejs----Rocketseat/README.md

 ```
 <hr>

-## Exercises 02: ( Adding datas from archive 'pc stats' in a archive txt )
+## Exercises 02: ( Adding datas from archive 'pc stats' in archive txt )
 - Using modules 'events, fs, path'
 - AppendFile, path.join and dirname were used to search the txt file
 - Use JSON.stringfy() to convert archive